AmiAhm/itses/README.md

 devtools::install_github("AmiAhm/itses")
 ```

-Alternatively, download package material/clone the repository and run the following R-script.
+Alternatively, download package material or clone the repository, and run the following R-script.
 Ensure to have the main folder "itses/" in the working directory:

 ```{r}
 library(devtools)